miku/rsampling/README.md

 Optimization oppertunities.

-## Using bufio.Scanner, not bufio.Reader
+## From bufio.Reader to bufio.Scanner

 Scanner can be faster, since it does not need to allocate memory to return a value.